 In February 2016, the Company issued an additional \$0.2 million of Interim Notes, as described in Note 4 - Debt, which included two notes issued to two board members (or entities they control) in the amount of \$81,000.
-The February 2016 Interim Note issuances also included a \$20,000 note to an investor who is related to an officer of the Company
+The February 2016 Interim Note issuances also included a \$20,000 note to an investor who is related to an officer of the Company.

-The April 2016 Interim Note issuances of \$5.0 million included two notes to investors who were related to two of the Company's officers in the aggregate amount of \$0.2 million.
+In April 2016, the Company issued an additional \$5.0 million of Interim Notes, as described in Note 4 - Debt, which included two notes to investors who were related to two of the Company's officers in the aggregate amount of \$0.2 million.
 The April 2016 Interim Notes issuances also included three notes to investors who were related to three of the Company's directors in the aggregate amount of \$2.3 million.